darkin100/personal-site/content/make/how-to-build-a-gfrc-concrete-sink.md

 > Its a lot easier to shape your mould than the finished concrete

-The sizing of the sinkn is perfect and it fits the IKEA cabinet really well.
+The size of the sink is perfect and it fits the IKEA cabinet really well.
 The depth is nice and it creates a nice sized sink for such a small space.
 The raw finish is good, but I have a few issues that I will factor into my next design.

 * I did not use a mould releasing fluid, so the 2 part filler stuck to the concrete and came away with it.
 * Strands of the white silicon caulk came away with the concrete and can be seen in the finish.